b2xxm/next-location/README.md

 # next location
-- game inspired by hotline miami
+game inspired by hotline miami
-- stratagem system from helldivers 2 (added it since i saw gameplay of it, looked cool)

-features:
-- isometric camera
-- guns and weapons
-- npcs, and single-player pve
+- single-player pve
-- probably a storyline, for last
+- probably a storyline
-- levels?
+- levels

+(everything will be client sided)